Price volatility in the electricity markets is high on the energy agenda. How do we transform price volatility into an opportunity?

 - Prices on the day-ahead market for the 14th September peaked at £2,500 per MWh, against the £40 per MWh average baseload price during 2019-20.

-- This was followed by another extreme evening peak on the 15th September at a staggering £1,860 per MWh.
+- Another extreme evening peak came after this on the 15th September at a staggering £1,860 per MWh.